ONSdigital/application-profile/README.md

 Many of the excel workbooks produced by statisticians are designed to be easily read by humans but typically are difficult for machines to interpret and manipulate.

+As mentioned above, CSV on the Web (CSVW) standard adds metadata to describe the contents and structure of comma-separated values (CSV) data files thus bringing the power of linked-data to the versatile CSV format.

+In order to achieve JSON, RDF, and SPARQL formats data has to undergo a transformation.
+The Semantic Web Project's value proposition is to enable the ability to say anything, about anything, whenever, and from wherever, in a manner that's both machine and human comprehensible.

 Consider this example taken from the [RDF data cube vocabulary](https://www.w3.org/TR/vocab-data-cube/), extracted from StatsWales report number 003311 which describes life expectancy broken down by region (unitary authority), sex and time:

 <table id="example-data" style="text-align: left;">